-- Designed interview protocol and survey instruments to inform UWIN One Water framework and progress rating system; conducted 15 expert informant interviews with global stakeholders. - Analyzed the tranzs disciplinarity of the UWIN SRN through survey and publication network analysis. - Investigated marketing strategies for integrated urban water management.
+- Conducted a series of stakeholder engagement workshops to better understand regional drivers, pressures, challenges, and research needs. - Designed interview protocol and survey instruments to inform UWIN One Water framework and progress rating system; conducted 15 expert informant interviews with global stakeholders. - Analyzed the transdisciplinarity of the UWIN SRN through survey and publication network analysis. - Investigated marketing strategies for integrated urban water management.

-- Recruited 10 students from a pool of 177 applicants participated in the 9-week, all virtual UWIN URP during the summer of 2020, working with 16 mentors. - Planned the 2020 program to be 100% virtual, but with students still working with mentors on similar projects to those originally envisioned for in-person mentoring. - Organized the rich and diverse datasets from the 5 years of URP in preparation for analysis.
+- Recruited 48 students from a pool of 1624 applicants participated in the 9-week UWIN URP during the summer of 2016-2020, working with 16 mentors. - The applicant pool was 23% underrepresented minorities (URM), 60% female and included students from a wide range of majors and institution types. - Organized the rich and diverse datasets from the 5 years of URP in preparation for analysis.